SwevenSoftware/BlockCOVID-server/README.md

 sudo docker-compose build && \
 sudo docker-compose up
 ```
-this way the containers will be created and started.
+The containers will then be created and started.
 Eventually when the run ends you can dismantle the built containers
 with
 ```shell
 sudo docker-compose down